-The evaluation has informed the development of Business Connectors, the current BitC programme described as a “powerful network of secondments recruited from business … to tackle social issues in local neighbourhood areas, and in so doing, create a powerful new development experience for talented business people”.
-This has been seen as a contribution to the Government’s agenda for the Big Society, with a major expansion funded by the Big Lottery Fund.
+The evaluation informed the subsequent development of Business Connectors, a “powerful network of secondments recruited from business … to tackle social issues in local neighbourhood areas, and in so doing, create a powerful new development experience for talented business people”.
+This was seen as a contribution to the Cameron Government’s agenda for the Big Society, with a major expansion funded by the Big Lottery Fund.

 Permanent link to this article: https://www.educe.co.uk/?p=156

 This Local Improvement Advisor assignment sought to help mainstream service managers in West Cumbria:

 - consider and apply the learning from neighbourhood management pilots in Workington and Whitehaven, and

 - develop skills in assessing cost-effectiveness and applying collaborative techniques for service improvement.